andrewrk/node-s3-client/README.md

    - `data` is the same object that you get from `putObject` in AWS SDK
  * `'progress'` - emitted when `progressMd5Amount`, `progressAmount`, and
    `progressTotal` properties change.
+ * `'stream' (stream)` - emitted when a `ReadableStream` for `localFile` has been opened.
+Be aware that this might fire multiple times if a request to S3 must be retried.

 ### client.downloadFile(params)